dclemmon/hacker-application/code/README.md

   - Clear, sensible, and consistently formatted code.
   - Sympathy for the plight of future maintainers.

+        I have an interesting challenge in that most of the representitive code that I have created while working for my current employer is owned by them, and not something I can include in this application.
+I have put together a MVC sample in PHP for the purposes of this application.
+I started with a base page from www.getbootstrap.com and included their default CSS and JS

 If you maintain or contribute to any open source projects, please supply links and a short description of your role in each project.